• Skip to primary navigation

 Quatre-quarts, or four quarters cake, is a popular Breton pound cake with four main ingredients: eggs, sugar, flour, and butter of equal weight.
 Due to its Brittany origin, it is also known as Brittany cake.

-Historically, the total weight of all ingredients is equivalent to one pound.
+Historically, the total weight of all ingredients is 1 pound.
 A four-quarters cake is called gâteau quatre-quarts in French because it consists of one-quarter egg, one-quarter flour, one-quarter sugar, and one-quarter butter.

 Ingredients